 Many people who research Trello and its alternatives will also find information on monday.com, and there’s a good reason why. monday.com is also a project management tool, but it is really much more than that and offers many additional features.

-monday.com transcends the typical definition of a project management platform because it not only offers greater organization and task tracking, but it also keeps all work centralized, boosts employee engagement, fosters greater collaboration and accountability, and makes performance analysis effortless.
+monday.com transcends the typical definition of a project management platform because it not only offers greater organization, time tracking, and task tracking, but it also keeps all work centralized, boosts employee engagement, fosters greater collaboration and accountability, and makes performance analysis effortless.

 How the Work OS is transforming project management